-- During the period the group conducted well integrity monitoring on the Rough Range 1B well in Petroleum Licence L 16 onshore Carnarvon Basin and other remediation at the Rough Range Oilfield. - Bounty commenced a full seismic and geological review at L 16 aimed at further refinement of the structure and reservoir to prepare for:- - Further seismic surveys and/or - An exploration well.
+- During the period the group continued well integrity monitoring on the Rough Range 1B well in Petroleum Licence L 16 onshore Carnarvon Basin and other remediation at the Rough Range Oilfield. - Bounty continued a full seismic and geological review at L16 aimed at further refinement of the structure and reservoir to prepare for further seismic surveys and/or an exploration well.